lenianiva/Manifest2Nix.jl/README.md

 ```sh
 manifest2nix lock --project .
 ```
-- `buildJuliaPackage { src, depots, deps }`: Builds a Julia package with explicit dependencies.
+- `buildJuliaPackage { src, depots, deps, pre-exec ? "" }`: Builds a Julia package with
+  explicit dependencies.
+If `pre-exec` is not null, it will run in Julia after precompilation to force Julia to generate more compiled code.
-- `buildJuliaPackageWithDeps { src, lockFile ? "${src}/Lock.toml" }`: Build a
+- `buildJuliaPackageWithDeps { src, lockFile ? "${src}/Lock.toml", pre-exec ? "" }`:
-  Julia package along with dependencies.
+Build a Julia package along with dependencies.
 - `stdlib-depot`: A Julia depot containing a precompiled version of Julia standard libraries.
 - `mkDepsDepot deps`: Given a list of Julia packages, create a depot containing all of them.
-- `createPackageEnv package`: Given a Julia package, create a environment in which Julia can run and see the precompiled version of the given package.
+- `createPackageEnv package`: Given a Julia package, create an environment in which Julia can run and see the precompiled version of the given package.

 ### System Image Caching